At the end of this chapter, students should be able to:

 3.3.2 Pyroxene Family

 Pyroxene is another family of minerals, also ferromagnesian, typically with black or dark green color.
-Pyroxenes have a complex chemical composition with iron, magnesium, aluminum and other elements bonded with silica tetrahedra.
+Pyroxenes have a complex chemical composition with iron, magnesium, aluminum and other elements bonded with polymerized silica tetrahedra.
 They are common in the upper mantle rock peridotite, the igneous rocks basalt and gabbro (see Chapter 4), as well as the metamorphic equivalents of these rocks, eclogite and blueschist, and silica-rich carbonate metamorphic rocks (see Chapter 6).

 3.3.3 Amphibole Family